 Learn more about your non-personalized services settings below and decide which ones you want to keep.

 - Autocomplete searches and URLs: If Google is your default search engine, Chrome may send the text you type in the address bar to Google to get suggested search terms.
 These suggestions are based on related web searches, your browsing history and popular websites.

 - Show suggestions for similar pages when a page can't be found: When you can't connect to a webpage, you can get suggestions for other pages like the one you're trying to reach.
 Chrome sends Google the web address of the page you're trying to reach to offer you suggestions.

 - Safe Browsing: Get an alert whenever Chrome sees that the website you're going to could be harmful.
 When you visit a website, Chrome checks it against a list of websites stored on your computer that are known to be bad.
 If the website matches anything on the list, your browser sends a partial copy of the address to Google to find out if you're visiting a risky site.
 Learn more about Safe Browsing protection.

-- Help improve Safe Browsing: Chrome will periodically send some system information and page content to Google so we know about any threats you encounter.
+- Help improve Chrome security: Chrome will periodically send some system information and page content to Google so we know about any threats you encounter.
 Chrome will also send this data any time you visit a suspicious site.
 Learn more about what data helps Chrome get better at blocking bad downloads and detecting malware.